Your Attic Experts.

 The key to reducing attic problems is often improved insulation installed alongside better ventilation.
 Insulation can’t perform if it’s moist or warm - it can clump or flatten, which reduces its ability to effectively prevent heat transfer.
 New ventilation works alongside to control moisture and temperature and ensures that your attic is operating smoothly.

-The best home improvement that you can do is to properly ventilate your attic, because it has cumulative, house-wide effects, allowing your insulation to perform well, saving you money on home heating and cooling, and preventing mold, mildew, and damage to your roof and eaves.
+The best home improvement that you can do is to properly ventilate your attic, because it has cumulative, house-wide effects, allowing your insulation to perform well, saving you money on home heating and cooling, and preventing mould, mildew, and damage to your roof and eaves.
 Get in touch with us at EcoComfort if you suspect you have poor attic ventilation for more information on what we can do to help improve your home.